Spring News

 Spring News won the licence for Digital television for news and information channel from the NBTC's spectrum auction in 2013.
 Spring News started broadcasting on Digital Television from 1 April 2014 on LCN Channel 19.

-On 24 November 2016, Spring News inked a partnership deal with international news network CNN for using content, news footage and training for employees, and on 1 January 2017, Spring News began using CNN-themed on-screen graphics.
+On 24 November 2016, Spring News signed a partnership deal with international news network CNN for using content, news footage and training for employees, and on 1 January 2017, Spring News began using CNN-themed on-screen graphics.

+Spring News Channel ceased broadcasting on August 15, 2019.
+However, Spring News' website continues to operate, reporting news and articles, as a part of the Nation Group.